 While nearly every company has some employee ownership, very few companies can truly be called "employee-owned."
 That’s because there is more to being an employee-owned company than having just some employee ownership.

-A company is said to be employee-owned when its employees have a significant and broad-based ownership stake.
+We say a company is employee-owned when its employees own a significant and broad-based ownership stake.
 Significant means that employees own at least 30% of the business.
 Broad-based means that meaningful access to ownership is open to every employee and that concentration of ownership is limited.

 Companies can be employee-owned in a number of ways.
 They can use an employee stock ownership plan, a perpetual trust, direct share ownership, or become a worker cooperative.

 Q. What are your certification standards?

 - A. Ownership - the company must be at least 30% owned by an ownership program